Terry Peder Rasmussen: Posthumous findings

 Reconstructions of the four victims found in Allenstown.
-The child pictured at the far right, who was Rasmussen's biological daughter, identified as Rea Rasmussen (b.
-1976).

 San Bernardino detective Peter Headley was assigned to Lisa's case in 2013, by which time genealogy website databases had grown substantially.
 Aided by genetic genealogist Barbara Rae-Venter in 2015, Beaudin's daughter discovered her mother's identity and that the man she once thought had been her father was her kidnapper.
 When Beaudin's father was shown a mugshot of "Curtis Kimball", he identified him as Bob Evans.
 This linked him to New Hampshire in the same timeframe as the Bear Brook murders.
 On January 26, 2017, authorities publicly announced that "Bob Evans" was a suspect in the disappearance of Beaudin and the Bear Brook murders.
 Additionally, they announced that DNA confirmed that he was the father of the middle child found in Allenstown but that Evans was a pseudonym and his legal identity was not known.

 In June 2017, in hopes of finding his true identity, police released a video of a police interview of Evans from 2002 after his murder of Eunsoon Jun.
 Two months later, he was confirmed to be Rasmussen through Y-DNA testing from a DNA sample contributed by one of his children from what is believed to be his first marriage.
 The use of genetic genealogy to identify Rasmussen represented new possibilities in forensic investigations.
 These techniques have since been used in other high-profile cases, including the capture of serial killer Joseph James DeAngelo in April 2018.

 New Hampshire investigators announced that the identities of Honeychurch, Vaughn and McWaters were confirmed through DNA testing in June 2019.
-The identities of the middle child, who Rasmussen fathered, and her mother were discovered in September of 2025.
-A California birth certificate and subsequent genetic testing revealed the identities of his biological child and her mother as Rea Rasmussen and Pepper Reed respectively, both of whom went missing sometime after 1976.
-Investigators believe that Pepper Reed, who is still missing, was also killed by Rasmussen.
+The middle child was identified as Rea Rasmussen in September 2025.
+A California birth certificate and genetic testing identified her mother as Pepper Reed, with both Reed and Rea having gone missing sometime after 1976.

 Criminologist Jack Levin has stated that Rasmussen is unlike any serial killer he has ever studied, stating: "What distinguishes Rasmussen from most serial killers, is that he targeted people with whom he had a relationship.
 Most serial killers would never do that; it's the last thing they would do.
 Instead, they focus on complete strangers."
 He has been dubbed the "Chameleon Killer" due to his use of various aliases and his crime spree which stretched across the country.

 In 2018, New Hampshire Public Radio covered the Bear Brook murders, as well as other posthumous findings on Rasmussen, on the first season of the true crime podcast Bear Brook.